IHE/RAD.IMR/input/pagecontent/volume-1.md

 This transaction does not specify particular SOP classes that must be displayed.

+##### 1.52.1.1.6.1 Image Objects

-The actor shall display all requested DICOM objects for which it claims compliance in any IHE Content or Workflow profile or DICOM Conformance Statement.
-This includes images (single frame and multi-frame), DICOM SR (including Evidence Documents and Key Image Notes), and Presentation State objects with their referenced images.
-All supported DICOM information objects included in the selected studies shall be displayable, except images identified as “for processing”, raw data instances, and instances of private SOP Classes.
+The actor shall display all requested DICOM image objects (single frame or multi-frame) for which it claims compliance in any IHE Content or Workflow profile or DICOM Conformance Statement.
+All supported DICOM image objects included in the selected studies shall be displayable, except images identified as “for processing”, raw data instances, and instances of private SOP Classes.
 It is permissible to display “for processing”, raw data instances, and instances of private SOP Classes.
-There are no specific requirements placed on the manner in which non-image objects are displayed.

-> Note: Grouping with other profiles, such as CPI, SINR, and KIN, may require more specific behavior for non-image objects.

 The actor shall support image viewing capabilities as defined in [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) Profile, Section 4.16.4.2.2.5 as defined in Table 1.52.1.1.6-1.
 The actor shall support all required display requirements (labeled “R”) and may support the optional display requirements (labeled “O”).